 The LoA should be in writing and must:

 - be signed.
 Without signature, the LoA is not legally binding, and should be refused.
-Only an originally signed LoA is acceptable.

 - be signed by a person who is legally competent to perform juristic acts.
 Someone who is incapacitated or is still a minor, is excluded.
 The person signing the LoA must have the legal power to represent and bind the data-owner.
 A proof of binding power is required.